Carl Eugene Watts: Murders

-On October 6, 1980, a 20-year-old woman named "Dalpe" survived a vicious stabbing attack.
+Canadian authorities believe Watts then crossed the border into Windsor, Ontario, assaulting 20-year-old Sandra Dalpe outside her apartment on October 6, 1980, and leaving her near death with multiple wounds to the face and throat.
 She ended up with partially paralyzed muscles, could hardly eat or move her head and her arms barely moved over her head due to deep slashes sustained to her face, one of which ruptured her jugular vein.
 On November 1, "Angus," a 30-year-old woman, spotted a black man wearing a hooded sweatshirt as she was making her way home from a Halloween party.
 He bent down to tie his shoe as soon as she pulled out her keys and then immediately followed her.
 Angus ran to her front door while screaming at the top of her lungs.
 The attacker was startled by her response, so he turned and fled the other way.
 Angus identified Watts from a line-up of photos, but she was not sure because the outside area was dimly lighted at the time of her attack.

-Canadian authorities believe Watts crossed the border into Windsor, Ontario, in October 1980, assaulting 20-year-old Sandra Dalpe outside her apartment, leaving her near death with multiple wounds to the face and throat.
 By that time, Watts had fallen under scrutiny from Michigan homicide investigators.
 A task force was organized in July 1980 to probe the Sunday slashings, and Watts was placed under sporadic surveillance; a November court order permitted officers to plant a homing device in his car.

 On November 15, in the early morning, two police officers on patrol in the vicinity of Main Street in Ann Arbor saw a suspicious man in a car following a woman who was walking home.
 She attempted to hide in a doorway after realising she was being followed in the hopes that her stalker would lose her.
 Watts was detained by police after they pulled him over for having outdated license plates and a suspended license.
 Upon examining his car, police discovered a package containing wood-filing equipment and a few screwdrivers.
 Their most important discovery, however, was a dictionary belonging to Huff which had the phrase "Rebecca is a lover" carved into the cover.
 It was insufficient proof, though, to hold him responsible for her murder.
 Watts relocated to Columbus, Texas, in the spring of 1981, where he worked for an oil firm.
 He spent his weekend nights travelling more than seventy miles to his next hunting ground in the Houston region.